Homeschooling on a Budget: The Full Set-Up

 Welcome back to my blog!
 Thanks so much for the support and the nice comments, you guys.
 It has encouraged me to keep writing.
 (This is my first post, in case you’re wondering why I’m writing on this blog!)
 Today is an exciting topic!
 Today I’m recommending five of my favorite books!
 (I have to […]

-This post is part of a four-part series: Milestones, Gaps and Falling Behind.
-Find links to the rest of the series at the bottom of this post.
 Math.
 This is the one school subject that scares us the most.
 Half of us have our own math trauma that we still haven’t worked through.
-We remember […]
+We remember the tears and the struggle and test-taking anxiety.
+We like the idea of working at our child’s pace, but deep down we’re terrified that this will compound […]

-This post is part of a four-part series: Milestones, Gaps and Falling Behind.
-Find links to the rest of the series at the bottom of this post.
-Nothing plagues a new homeschooling mama more than anxiously waiting for the day her child will catch up to the neighbor kid who has been reading chapter books […]
+Nothing plagues a new homeschooling mama more than anxiously waiting for the day her child will catch up to the neighbor kid who has been reading chapter books since they were four.
+I personally know the panic that arises when your child has indeed not to learned to read “in 100 easy lessons.”
+Let’s talk […]

 Answering the Socialization Question